-Judith Skillman is interested in the intense feelings engendered by the natural world.
-She loves the interplay of light between land and water.
-Her medium is oil on canvas, and she aspires to create an unlabored sensibility of the pastoral.
-Her work ranges from representational to abstract.
+Judith Skillman is interested in feelings engendered by the natural world.
+She strives to capture the interplay of light in borders between land and water.
+Her medium is oil on canvas; work ranges from representational to abstract.
 Currently she studies at the Seattle Artist’s League, under the mentorship of Ruthie V.

 The sensibility as to what makes a found or made object or scene beautiful is intrinsically subjective.
-For my personal aesthetic I find forms within nature—that is, the natural world untouched by humans—most pleasing.
-While the figure has been a subject for painters since paint itself, I don’t find bodies such as the youthful hourglass woman pleasing, even in its classical depiction, “The Birth of Venus,” by Sandro Botticelli.
-I prefer watching sunlight as it filters through air and water and casts shadows over land and sea.
+I find forms within nature—that is, the natural world untouched by humans—most pleasing.
+While the figure has been a subject for painters since paint itself, I don’t find bodies such as the youthful hourglass woman as pleasing (even in its classical depiction, “The Birth of Venus,” by Sandro Botticelli) as seeing sunlight filter through air and water and cast its shadows over land and sea.

 Beauty equals light, and vice versa.
-To capture sunlight in motion as waves in bodies of water bounded by sand, shoreline, island, spit, or any number of other natural boundaries, provides a strong motivation for the act of creation.
+To capture waves in bodies of water bounded by sand, shoreline, island, spit, or any number of other natural boundaries, provides a strong motivation for the act of creation.
 The process of a painting is driven at first by experimentation with colors.
 If there is a natural line—the horizon provides one example—then arranging the composition so that the horizon blends in with and balances other shapes becomes the challenge.
-Organic imagery, such as grasses and flowers, add intrigue when integrated with otherwise minimalist seascapes and pastorals.
+Organic imagery, such as grasses and flowers, add intrigue to stripped down seascapes and pastorals.

 But no birds.
 If you subscribe to this aesthetic, sound must be absent from a painting unless it comes from a crashing wave or a gust of wind.
-In addition, rendering a sense of abandonment seems essential.
+In addition, rendering a sense of abandonment seems important.
 Where are the boats?
 The bathers?
-It is in solitude that we find, as both readers and viewers, our “aha” moments, not in a crowd.
+It is in solitude that we find, as viewers, our “aha” moments, not in a crowd.
 The imagination thrives in one’s personal space.
 The piece “Grass Sea” contains an island or boat on the horizon, but the ambiguity as to what the shape may represent excited me while painting it, as did the extra horizon above the water line.
-It’s my hope that the imagination of a potential viewer might be sparked by possibilities.
+It’s my hope that the imagination of a potential viewer might be similarly sparked.